Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Finding Resilience in Candidates

-Success is not always guaranteed in business, especially in Web3 where tokens may collapse and projects may cause a sudden turn.
-But having employees that are resilient and can comeback from failure is what will keep a business going.
-They provide stability in bad times and are able to lead the team to recover quicker.
+Success is not always guaranteed in business, especially in Web3, where tokens may collapse, and projects may cause a sudden turn.
+Make sure to have resilient employees.
+These people are who will help you come back from failure.
+They will also help the team to recover quickly.

 Learning Mindset Over Degrees